saschaende/typo3-users/README.md

 ## Actually in development (coming soon)

-* Change password
+* Plugin: Change password

 ## Planned / ToDo

-* Change profile data
+* Plugin: Change profile data
-* Change email (with verficiation of new email)
+* Plugin: Change email (with verficiation of new email)
-* Scheduler to remove not activated users
+* Command: Scheduler to remove not activated users
-* Newsletter / bulk sending with scheduler
+* Module/Command: Newsletter / bulk sending with scheduler

 ## Why only for TYPO3 8?